ZLB: A Blockchain to Tolerate Colluding Majorities: Experimental Evaluation

 We now evaluate the impact of even larger coalitions and delays on \blockchain, we measure the number of disagreements as we increase the deceitful ratios and the partition delays in a system from 20 to 100 replicas.
 Note that these delays could be theoretically achieved with man-in-the-middle attacks, but are notoriously difficult on real blockchains due to direct peering between the autonomous systems of mining pools~\cite{EGJ18}.

-Figure~\ref{fig:fig3new}(top) depicts the number of disagreements as the coalition size and the number of branches created increases with a 2-second uniform delay between partitions.
-As expected, the larger the coalition, the more disagreements up to 23 disagreements for $f=\lceil \frac{2n}{3}\rceil-1$.
-This is due to deceitful replicas speeding up reliable broadcast by skipping verifications and gathering rapidly the signatures for each partition.
-Although omitted in the figure, the same result occurs for the reliable broadcast attack as the deceitful ratio increases

 While \blockchain is quite resilient to attacks for realistic but not catastrophic delays, attackers can wait and try to attack when the network collapses for a few seconds between regions.
-Fig.~\ref{fig:fig3new}(bottom) shows the amount of proposals attackers can disagree on in such a catastrophic scenario, reaching up to 52 disagreeing proposals for a uniform delay of 10 seconds between partitions of honest replicas for the binary consensus attack.
-Although omitted here for the sake of space, the reliable broadcast attack reaches up to 165 disagreeing proposals with a 5-second uniform delay.
+Our experiments also show result for the the amount of proposals attackers can disagree on in such a catastrophic scenario, reaching up to 52 disagreeing proposals for a uniform delay of 10 seconds between partitions of honest replicas for the binary consensus attack, and up to 33 disagreements for a uniform delay of 5 seconds, with $n=100$.
+Further tests showed that the reliable broadcast attack reaches up to 165 disagreeing proposals with a 5-second uniform delay.